Working during your studies

 Work placements can be paid or unpaid.
 You're allowed to work full-time during your work placement, even in term time.
 If you have permission to work in the UK, you can do a part-time job as well as your full-time work placement.

-You many have already started your course but wish to change it to one that includes a work placement.
-If so, speak to your course administrator.
+You may have already started your course but wish to change it to one that includes a work placement.
+If so, speak to your subject administrator.

 Volunteering and voluntary work